BRITAIN IS A THEOCRACY

-I signed an epetition to the Prime Minister about the need for the monarch to be head of state or head of the Church of England but not both and got their reply on 21st December 2009.
+I signed an epetition to the Prime Minister about the need for the monarch to be head of state OR head of the Church of England but not both and got their reply on 21st December 2009 which proves that Britain is a theocracy.

 We received a petition asking: